-At March 31, 2016, net operating loss carryforwards (NOLs) and other carryforwards totaling approximately \$18,387,000 expiring through 2029, with a future tax benefit of approximately \$6,396,000.
-At March 31, 2016 and December 31, 2015, \$6,396,000 and \$4,958,000, respectively, was recorded as deferred tax assets on our balance sheet.
+At June 30, 2016, we had net operating loss carryforwards (NOLs) of approximately \$4,300,000 and temporary differences of approximately \$1,100,000 totaling approximately \$5,400,000 expiring through 2029, with a future tax benefit of approximately \$1,874,000.
+At June 30, 2016 and December 31, 2015, \$1,874,000 and \$4,958,000, respectively, were recorded as deferred tax assets on our condensed consolidated balance sheets.
 At each report date, management considers new evidence, both positive and negative, of its view of the future realization of deferred tax assets.
-Based upon taxable income for the three months ended March 31, 2016, we recorded a reduction to our deferred tax assets of \$842,000.
-In addition, at March 31, 2016 based upon additional taxable income anticipated to be realized in 2016 and anticipated in future years from pending legal proceedings and related license agreements, management determined that there was sufficient positive evidence to conclude that it was more likely than not that additional deferred taxes of approximately \$2,280,000 were realizable.
-Accordingly, after reducing the deferred tax asset by \$842,000 based on the effective tax applied against taxable net income for the three months ended March 31, 2016, this amount was offset by a reduction in our valuation allowance on our deferred tax assets of \$2,280,000 resulting in a net deferred tax benefit of \$1,438,000 recorded on our condensed consolidated statement of operations and comprehensive income for the three months ended March 31, 2016.
-To the extent that we earn income in the future, we will report income tax expense and such expense attributable to federal income taxes will reduce the deferred tax assets reflected on the balance sheet.
-Management will continue to evaluate the recoverability of the NOL and adjust the deferred tax assets appropriately.
-Utilization of NOL credit carryforwards can be subject to a substantial annual limitation due to ownership change limitations that could occur in the future, as required by Section 382 of the Internal Revenue Code of 1986, as amended, as well as similar state provisions.
+Based upon taxable income for the three months ended June 30, 2016, \$4,852,000 was recorded as income tax expense and our deferred tax assets were reduced by \$4,522,000 from the March 31, 2016 balance sheet to \$1,874,000 at June 30, 2016.
+At March 31, 2016 based upon additional taxable income anticipated to be realized in 2016 and in future years from legal proceedings and related license agreements, management determined that there was sufficient positive evidence to conclude that it was more likely than not that additional deferred taxes of approximately \$2,280,000 were realizable.
+Based on taxable income for the six months ended June 30, 2016, \$5,745,000 was recorded as income tax expense, which was offset by a reduction in our valuation allowance of \$2,280,000 on our deferred tax assets resulting in a net deferred tax of \$3,084,000 recorded in our consolidated statements of operations and comprehensive income for the six months ended June 30, 2016.
+Based upon litigation settlements in July 2016, we will utilize all of our remaining NOL carryforwards in the three month period ended September 30, 2016.
+To the extent that we have taxable income in the future, we will report income tax expense and such expense attributable to federal income taxes will be recorded as income taxes payable on the accompanying condensed consolidated balance sheets.
+Management will continue to evaluate the recoverability of our NOLs and adjust the deferred tax assets accordingly.

 The personal holding company ("PHC") rules under the Internal Revenue Code impose a 20% tax on a PHC's undistributed personal holding company income ("PHC Income", which means, in general, taxable income subject to certain adjustments).
 For a corporation to be classified as a PHC, it must satisfy two tests: (i) that more than 50% in value of its outstanding shares must be owned directly or indirectly by 5 or fewer individuals at anytime during the second half of the year (after applying constructive ownership rules to attribute stock owned by entities to their beneficial owners and among certain family members and other related parties) (the "Ownership Test") and (ii) at least 60% of its adjusted ordinary gross income for a taxable year consists of dividends, interest, royalties, annuities and rents (the "Income Test").
-During the second half of 2015 (as well as prior years), we did not meet the Ownership Test.
+During the second half of 2016 to date (as well as prior years), we did not meet the Ownership Test.
 Due to the significant number of shares held by our largest shareholders, we will continually assess our share ownership to determine whether it meets the Ownership Test.
 If the Ownership Test were met and the income generated by us were determined to constitute "royalties" within the meaning of the Income Test, we would constitute a PHC and we would be subject to a 20% tax on the amount of any PHC Income (which cannot be offset by NOLs) that we do not distribute to our shareholders.